Many people asking me when and how to incorporate a startup in the US?

 2) Otherwise, use Stripe Atlas - the easiest and cheapest way to start an internet company.
 Especially useful for SaaS startups.
 Cost $500.

-Stripe Atlas (invite-only service) will provide you standard Delaware/California incorporation docs, IRS Employer Identification Number, Vesting docs, IP documents, access to bank account, founders stock and other post-incorporation templates.
-In FriendlyData, we’ve used Stripe Atlas and it was enough to pass 500 Startups due diligence (with some help from our lawyers).
+Stripe Atlas (invite-only service) will provide you standard Delaware/California incorporation docs, IRS Employer Identification Number, Vesting docs, IP documents, access to a bank account, founders stock, and other post-incorporation templates.
+I used Stripe Atlas to incorporate my previous startup FriendlyData and it was enough to pass 500 Startups due diligence (with some help from our lawyers).
 If you are looking for a Stripe Atlas invite - let me know!